RealSeraphina/Super_Cool_Links_By_Sera/README.md

 # Super_Cool_Links_By_Sera
-A collection of awesome links I've compiled.
+A collection of awesome links I've compiled. please report any link rot, thanks!

 # Take a Break (Sort Of)
 ### Youtube